-The departure is given by blowing a horn and the presentation of the green flag.
-The pilot indicates to the Jury that he/she is ready to start his/her exhibition by raising an arm or the duration is taken into account since the first figure.
+The start is given by blowing a horn and the presentation of the green flag.
+The rider indicates to the Jury that he/she is ready to start his/her exhibition by raising an arm or the duration is taken into account since the fitigure.
+In case of mechanical problems, the rider that cannot start will be allowed 2 minutes to carry repair before the start of the time.
+Each rider has one minute to start their routine once they enter in the Jury area.
 To signal to the pilot the remaining 30 seconds, a brief horn blow will be given and the green and red flags will be shown.
 The end will be indicated by a long horn blow and the presentation of the red flag.
 A tolerance of 3 seconds is admitted.